Macrometacorp/docs/docs/streams/stream-basics/subscriptions/exclusive-example.md

 ---
-sidebar_position: 230
+sidebar_position: 10
-title: Failover Subscription Example
+title: Exclusive Subscription Example
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import Prerequisites from '../../_partials/_prerequisites-sdk-api-key.md';

-This page describes how to configure a failover subscription for two or more streams.
-Refer to the [failover subscription](subscriptions.md#failover) section for details and limitations.
+This page describes how to configure an exclusive subscription for one stream.
+Refer to the [exclusive subscription](subscriptions.md#exclusive) section for details.

 To test the example code, open three terminals simultaneously and run `node producer.js`, then run `consumer-1.js` in second terminal and `consumer-2.js` in third terminal.
 If successful, you will see messages in both consumer terminals.

-The consumers must have the same consumer name.

 <Prerequisites />